dannylee1020/openpo/docs/provider.md

-List of providers OpenPO supports
+List of providers OpenPO currently supports.

 ## For Completions

-`completions` method current supports the models from the following providers:
+`completions` method supports the models from the following providers:

 | Provider | Handle |
 |:----------|:----------|